Stanford University: Award laureates and scholars

-Stanford's faculty and former faculty includes 48 Nobel laureates, 5 Fields Medalists, as well as 17 winners of the Turing Award, the so-called "Nobel Prize in computer science," comprising one-third of the awards given in its 44-year history.
-The university has 27 ACM fellows.
-It is also affiliated with 4 Gödel Prize winners, 4 Knuth Prize recipients, 10 IJCAI Computers and Thought Award winners, and about 15 Grace Murray Hopper Award winners for their work in the foundations of computer science.
-Stanford alumni have started many companies and, according to Forbes, has produced the second highest number of billionaires of all universities.

-As of 2020, 15 Stanford alumni have won the Nobel Prize.
-As of 2022, 128 Stanford students or alumni have been named Rhodes Scholars.
+Stanford's current and former faculty includes 58 Nobel laureates, as well as 29 winners of the Turing Award, the so-called "Nobel Prize in computer science", comprising one-third of the awards given in its 44-year history.
+The university also has 27 ACM Fellows and is affiliated with four Gödel Prize winners, four Knuth Prize recipients, ten IJCAI Computers and Thought Award winners, and fifteen Grace Murray Hopper Award winners for their work in the foundations of computer science.
+Stanford alumni have started many companies and, according to Forbes, Stanford has produced the second highest number of billionaires of all universities.
+By 2022, 128 Stanford students or alumni have also been named Rhodes Scholars.